itsmattei/KEN/README.md

 Once the model is trained you can use KEN to extract the best _k_ parameters in each matrix row and reset the others.
 In this repository we have created two versions of KEN:
   - **Injection** KEN injects the selected KDE parameters into a pre-trained model.
-  - **Reset** KEN resets to their pre-trained value the not selected parameters into the fine-tuned model.
+  - **Reset** KEN resets the not-selected parameters to their pre-trained value into the fine-tuned model.

 Both versions function identically, but we **strongly recommend** using the first version if you want to run tests in succession without altering the trained model.
 ```python